-If you’ve been referred to a breast clinic by your GP (local doctor) or if you’ve been recalled following routine breast screening, it is natural to feel anxious or worried.
+If you’ve been referred to a breast clinic by your GP or if you’ve been recalled following routine breast screening, it’s natural to feel anxious or worried.

 The vast majority of people who are seen at a breast clinic will not have breast cancer.
 However, it’s still important to attend your breast clinic appointment so you can be fully assessed.

 Find out more below about why you might have been referred to a breast clinic by your GP or recalled following routine screening, and how long you will wait for an appointment.
 You can also learn more about routine breast screening.

 Your breast clinic appointment may take several hours so that all the necessary tests can be carried out.
 You will usually have a breast examination, followed by one or more of the following tests:

 The order in which the tests are done will vary between clinics.

 You can take a partner, friend or relative with you for company and support.
 Some people prefer to go on their own.

 You may be asked to fill in a short questionnaire before you are seen by a doctor or specialist nurse.
 This includes questions about:

 - any medicines you’re taking, including hormone replacement therapy (HRT) or the contraceptive pill

 - any previous breast surgery, including breast implants